Lauren Drain, Banished Church Member-Turned-Model, Flaunts Booty To Mark Return After Social Media Break

-Lauren Drain gained national public attention in 2013 when she released her book, Banished: Surviving My Years in the Westboro Baptist Church, chronicling her experiences and eventual excommunication from the church.
+Lauren Drain gained national public attention in 2013 when she released her book, Banished: Surviving My Years in the Westboro Baptist Church, chronicling her experiences and eventual excommunication from the controversial church.
 Since then, the 33-year-old has found success as a fitness model, attracting millions to her Instagram page, where she posts sultry photos and shares workout and nutrition tips.

-On Monday, the Florida native took to the popular social media platform to share a racy Boomerang of herself in a barely-there bikini thong to mark her return to Instagram following a few-days hiatus, which she took to focus on her mental well-being, she wrote in the caption.
-In her lengthy message, Drain explained that she need the break because she was comparing herself to others, which was taking a toll of her.
+On Monday, the Florida native took to the popular social media platform to share a racy Boomerang of herself in a barely-there thong bikini, marking her return to Instagram following a brief hiatus.
+She had taken a break to focus on her mental well-being, as she wrote in the caption.
+In her lengthy message, Drain explained that she need the break because she was comparing herself to others, a practice which was taking a toll of her.

-In the clip, the model is sitting on the edge of a boat with her back to the camera, putting her derriere front and center of the shot.
-She is rocking an off-white two-piece bikini with details in black, consisting of a high-rise thong that sits above her waist, helping accentuate her hourglass figure by increasing the contrast between her small waistline and full hips and voluptuous backside.
-Drain is wearing her blonde hair down as it falls freely onto her back, moving with the wind as shown by the Boomerang.
+In the clip, the model is sitting on the edge of a boat with her back to the camera, putting her derriere front and center for the shot.
+She is rocking an off-white two-piece bikini with details in black.
+A high-rise thong sits above her waist, helping to accentuate her hourglass figure by increasing the contrast between her small waistline, full hips, and voluptuous backside.
+Drain is wearing her blonde hair down as it falls freely onto her back, moving with the wind as evidenced by the Boomerang.

-As she explained in the caption, this clip was taken in Exuma in the Bahamas.
+As she explained in the caption, this clip was taken from Exuma, in the Bahamas.

 View this post on Instagram